groloch/AI-optimization/README.md

 # Overview

-This is a extremely-lightweight Convolutional Neural Network that achieves >99% training accuracy (~98% test accuracy) on the mnist dataset.
+This is a extremely-lightweight Convolutional Neural Network that achieves >99% training accuracy (~98% test accuracy) on the mnist dataset (handwritten digits recognition).
 This CNN has a extremely low amount of parameters (2114) and, thanks to parameter-count-reducing techniques, keeps a relatively high efficiency.

 # Parameter-count-reducing techniques